 If you have evidence as to why it was not possible to make an application before the 14 day cut off you may be able to apply to Education Committee, via your college or department, to dispense you from this requirement.
 A separate decision would then be made on your original extension application.

 If you can’t attend an exam due to ‘illness or other urgent cause that is unforeseeable, unavoidable and/or insurmountable’ you may submit an application for excusal from an examination up to 4 weeks before the exam and up to 14 days after the exam.
 If you are excused from an examination, the exam board will decide whether you can be classified on the work you have completed or whether you need to take the exam at a later date.

-You cannot be excused from an exam if you have attended any part of the exam or if you have downloaded an open book exam paper.
+You cannot be excused from an exam if you have attended any part of the exam or if you have accessed an open book exam paper.
 If you become unwell during an exam you should submit a mitigating circumstances notice to the examiners.